trustedshops/trustedshops-ios-sdk/README.md

 myShopGradeView.apiToken = @"THIS-IS-NOT-NEEDED-ATM"; // however, this must not be nil!
 ```

-2. Load the data from our backend so they display something meaningful
+2.Load the data from our backend so they display something meaningful

 ```objc
 [myShopGradeView loadShopGradeWithSuccessBlock:^{